zimmerzam/lattice-proteins/examples/example_data_files/README.md

 Each line contains a variable number of space-separated fields, depending on the number of contact classes you define in your model.

-The *first filed* always describes a path
+The *first field* always describes a path

 The *following fields* describes list the pair of residues that belongs to each of the contact classes defined.
 Each *field* is a list of comma-separated